spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-private-registry.md

 ---
-sidebar_label: "Deploy Cluster with Private Registry"
+sidebar_label: "Deploy Cluster with a Private Registry"
-title: "Deploy Cluster with Private Registry"
+title: "Deploy Cluster with a Private Registry"
 description: "Instructions for creating an Edge Native Cluster Profile"
 hide_table_of_contents: false
-sidebar_position: 0
+sidebar_position: 60
 tags: ["edge"]
 ---